eduvpn/documentation/RADIUS.md

 `foo@example.org` and uses that to authenticate to the RADIUS server.

 The `host` and `secret` options are REQUIRED, the others are optional.

-Repeat this for `vpn-admin-portal` if required you're all set.